stacks-network/docs/src/pages/stacks-blockchain/sending-tokens.md

 - Checking transaction completion
 - Confirming updates account balances (optional)

+-> This tutorial is NodeJS-specific.
+If you would like to understand how to initiate a token transfer by constructing and broadcasting transactions using a different language/framework, please [review the transactions guide](/stacks-blockchain/transactions).

 ## Requirements

 You will need [NodeJS](https://nodejs.org/en/download/) `8.12.0` or higher to complete this tutorial.
 You can verify your installation by opening up your terminal and run the following command: